 If you need to whitelist the IPs you connect to Postmark SMTP with, whitelist the following ranges:

 When authenticating with the Postmark API for sending emails, you will need to use your server API token in an X-Postmark-Server-Token header.
-As a reminder, you can get your server API token from the server’s credentials tab.
+As a reminder, you can get your server API token from the server’s API Tokens tab.

 Postmark and Mandrill both process inbound emails by converting them to well-formed JSON, which is then posted to a URL that you specify for receiving inbound webhook events.

 Both implementations of inbound processing feature the ability to process emails sent to an entire sub-domain/domain using MX records.